SamVerschueren/vue-exercise-garrison-snelling/src/content/tutorial/1-basics/1-introduction/1-welcome/content.md

 ---
 type: lesson
-title: Welcome to TutorialKit
+title: Interactive Vue Playgrounds with TutorialKit
 focus: /counter.js
+template: default
 ---

-# Welcome to TutorialKit
+# Interactive Vue Playgrounds with TutorialKit

 Hey there, and welcome to TutorialKit 👋!